VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Introduction

 \section{Introduction}

-Inspired by the escalating unification of transformer-based modeling in vision \citep{dosovitskiy2021an, liu2021swin, chen2021crossvit} and language \citep{Devlin2019BERTPO, liu2019roberta} domains, coupled with readily available large-scale \textit{image-caption} pair data, vision-language pre-training (VLP) \citep{lu2019vilbert, li2020visualbert, kim2021vilt, kamath2021mdetr, zhang2021vinvl} has recently been receiving ever-growing attention.
-VLP has not only been proven the \textit{de-facto} for several VL tasks, but it has also been beneficial for traditional vision-only tasks, such as image classification and object detection.
-Such wide-range applications of VLP can broadly be categorized into two groups: $(i)$ tasks requiring image-level understanding, e.g., image classification, image \& text retrieval \citep{plummer2015flickr30k}, visual question answering \citep{antol2015vqa}, and $(ii)$ tasks requiring region-level understanding, e.g., object detection, instance segmentation, and referring expression comprehension \citep{kazemzadeh2014referitgame, yu2016modeling}.
-Most existing VLP methods support either application, leaving the question of a generalizable and unified VL framework.
+Inspired by the escalating unification of transformer-based modeling in vision \citep{dosovitskiy2021an, liu2021swin, chen2021crossvit} and language \citep{Devlin2019BERTPO, liu2019roberta} domains, coupled with readily available large-scale \textit{image-caption} pair data, vision-language pre-training (VLP) \citep{lu2019vilbert, li2020visualbert, kim2021vilt, kamath2021mdetr, zhang2021vinvl} has recently been receiving increasing attention.
+VLP has not only been proven the \textit{de-facto} for several vision-language tasks, but it has also been beneficial for traditional vision-only tasks, such as image classification and object detection.
+Such wide-range applications of VLP can broadly be categorized into two groups: $(i)$ tasks requiring image-level understanding, e.g., image classification, image \& text retrieval \citep{plummer2015flickr30k}, image captioning \citep{zhou2020unified}, visual question answering \citep{antol2015vqa}, and $(ii)$ tasks requiring region-level understanding, e.g., object detection, instance segmentation, and referring expression comprehension \citep{kazemzadeh2014referitgame, yu2016modeling}.
+Most existing VLP methods address only one group of application, leaving the question of a generalizable and unified VL framework under-explored.